ome/omero-documentation/omero/sysadmins/publication.rst

    group.
 The command ``bin/omero chgrp Project:$ID --include Dataset,Image``
    cuts the cross-links in the original group and preserves the Project/Dataset/Image hierarchy prepared for the move by the author.
 #.
-Using OMERO.figure to create your figures for publication means you can
+If you have used OMERO.figure to create your figures for publication, you
-   always find the original data by using the 'info' tab, as shown in the :help:`OMERO.figure Help guide <figure.html#info>` (OMERO.figure supports a complete figure creation workflow, including exporting figures into image processing applications for final adjustments - see the
+   can always find the original data by using the 'info' tab, as shown in the :help:`OMERO.figure Help guide <figure.html#info>` (OMERO.figure supports a complete figure creation workflow, including exporting figures into image processing applications for final adjustments - see the